jckarter/clay/doc/language-reference.md

     CallWithTrailingBlock -> AtomicExpr CallSuffix ":" (Lambda "::")*
                              ArgumentList LambdaArrow Block

 The simplest form of statement is a single expression followed by a `;` token.
 The expression is evaluated, and its return values, if any, are immediately deleted using the `destroy` [operator function](#operatorfunctions).
+If the expression returns by reference, the references are simply discarded without the referenced values being deleted.

     // Example
     main() {